 Touhou has Gensokyo, basically a nature preserve for all the weird and wonderful things the rest of the world doesn't want anymore, and it very much shows.
 Most notably, when a pair of goddesses decided to move to Gensokyo and bring their human priestess with them, said priestess spent the next few games going completely mad, to the point where "You can't let yourself be held back by common sense!" is almost her Battle Cry.

 The Ace Attorney world, especially outside the courtroom.
-There're only few people who's sensible enough, and if they are sensible, they'll snark.
+There are only few people who are sensible enough, and if they are sensible, they'll snark.

 Aperture Laboratories of Portal and its sequel show a rather dark version of this.
 The original use of the portal-gun was for bath-curtains.
 They created a bouncing gel which was originally meant to be a dieting substance, but was pulled off the shelves, for, uh, unreleased reasons.
 Their on-and-off-switches for ventilation fans are powered by giant lasers.
 Their experiments may contain trace amounts of tumours, hallucinations, mantis men, time-travel, death, and cake.
 They created GLaDOS to rule it, and thatwent well....

-Similarly, in the Tex Avery cartoon The Cat Who Hated People, the moon is portrayed in a very similar way as Wacky Land.
+Similarly, in the Tex Avery cartoon The Cat Who Hated People, the moon is portrayed in a very similar way as Wacky Land: so much so that the cat suffers An Aesop and decides people are preferable to this weirdness.

 Catscratch has the world inside the secret door.
 Naturally, it's ruled by local Cloudcuckoolander Waffle.